Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 <figcaption>The sample, vanilla BCH transaction.</figcaption>

 Here is a [sample BCH, vanilla transaction](https://blockchair.com/bitcoin-cash/transaction/00ee4f1734dab5942866dccd293ba6785edacfc7beee1230cafb5b02fa920c8f) where there is 1 input from BCH address qpakksk9vsc3u4mj4e9zm85mylaxy3kh9syl9vtukh of 3.35141172 BCH and 2 outputs.
 The input provided BCH to the transaction and the outputs received BCH from the transaction.
-This transaction has no CashTokens Data.
+This transaction has no CashTokens data.

 The outputs are as follows: